 Fiber!
 Why is it so important to read the label?
-I have fiber every day!
+Joe has fiber every day!

-When you eat fiber, your body does not digest it.
-So, you need to be aware of it because it reduces the carbs you are eating.
+When a person eats fiber, the body does not digest it.
+So, you need to be aware of it because it reduces the carbs your child is eating.